superallen13/GFT/README.md

 **TODO:** We will release the pretrained model in the future.

+## Reproducibility

+**TODO:** The experimental results may vary due to the randomized initialization during pretraining.
+We provide the experimental results using different random seeds (i.e., 1-5) in pretraining to show the potential impact of random initialization.

 ## Contact Us

 Please contact `zwang43@nd.edu` or open an issue if you have questions.